By using this site, you agree to the Privacy Policy and Terms of Use.

 This dialect is rare and is spoken by only a few thousand all over the world.
 In Wood Cree, the word Athabasca quite literally means that “there are many plants, one after the other.”

-This translation is visible in the place surrounding Athabasca falls, because of the lush amounts of flora and fauna.
-You can spot a lot of beautiful, unique plants in the area if you keep an eye out for it.
+This translation is visible in the place surrounding Athabasca Falls, because of the lush amounts of flora and fauna.
+You can spot a lot of beautiful, unique plants in the area if you keep an eye out for them.

 7. The Athabasca System Has A Rich History

-Take a short walk down the history lane with David Thompson.
-He was one of the primary map-makers of early Canada, went for a lookout to establish a route for the fur trade, he discovered the Athabasca river.
+Take a short walk down history lane with David Thompson.
+He was one of the primary map-makers of early Canada, went for a lookout to establish a route for the fur trade, he discovered the Athabasca River.

 He followed it and realized that it was the most significant river system in Jasper.
 In the 1800s, overlanders also spanned this river, which resulted in the construction of a railway and highway, following the river’s route to the park.